A New Day Yesterday (Joe Bonamassa album): Background and release

-Joe Bonamassa recorded his debut album at Pyramid Recording Studios in Ithaca, New York, working with producer Tom Dowd, and engineers Alex Perialas and Jason Arnold.
-His backing band included bassist Greg "Creamo" Liss and drummer Tony Cintron, with a number of guest musicians also contributing to the recordings (including guitarists Rick Derringer and Leslie West, and keyboardists Gregg Allman and David Borden).
-A New Day Yesterday was released on October 24, 2000 by Okeh in tandem with Epic Records and 550 Music.
-"Miss You, Hate You" was released as the first single from the album in 2001, including a music video which received airplay on shows including Chicago, Illinois-based JBTV and Brockton, Massachusetts-based Rage.
+Joe Bonamassa recorded his debut album at Pyramid Recording Studios in Ithaca, New York with producer Tom Dowd.
+His backing band included bassist Greg "Creamo" Liss and drummer Tony Cintron, with guest musicians including Rick Derringer, Leslie West, Gregg Allman and David Borden also contributing to select tracks.
+A New Day Yesterday was released on October 24, 2000, by Okeh in tandem with Epic Records and 550 Music.
+"Miss You, Hate You" was released as the first single from the album in 2001, accompanied by Bonamassa's first music video.
 "Colour and the Shape" was issued as a promotional single in 2002.

-After an initial low-key release, A New Day Yesterday "caught the ears of veteran record executives", according to CNN's Simon Umlauf, and was rereleased in September 2001 by Medalist Entertainment.
-Later reissues would follow in 2004 and 2009 by J&R Adventures (Bonamassa's own record label), in 2005 by Provogue Records and in 2012 by Mascot Records.
+After an initial limited release, A New Day Yesterday "caught the ears of veteran record executives" and was re-released in September 2001 by Medalist Entertainment.
+Later reissues would follow between 2005 and 2012 by Bonamassa's own record company J&R Adventures and his European label Provogue Records.
 All later releases include the original full-length version of "Miss You, Hate You" as a bonus track.
-The album was promoted on a North American concert tour throughout 2001, the final date of which (December 12, 2001) was recorded for the 2002 live album A New Day Yesterday Live.
+The album was promoted on a North American concert tour throughout 2001, the final date of which (December 12, 2001) was recorded for Bonamassa's first live album and video, 2002's A New Day Yesterday Live.

-In 2020, the album was rereleased as "A New Day Now - 20th Anniversary Edition".
-For this release, Bonamassa re-recorded the vocals, the album was remastered as well and included extra bonus tracks.